taustation-fan/players-guide/README.md

 | 3    | Dur-Zip-Zap            |Long	|2.4    | Energy      | 0.7       |
 | 3    | Handgun Reclaim        |Long	|2.36   | Energy      | 1.2       |

+Be aware that you can only equip weapons and armor of your own tier or lower, not of higher tiers.

 You can obtain weapons in the following ways:

 * You can find them while scavenging in the Ruins.